libgit2/libgit2/tests/README.md

 These are the unit and integration tests for the libgit2 projects.

-* `benchmarks`
-  These are benchmark tests that excercise the CLI.
 * `headertest`
   This is a simple project that ensures that our public headers are compatible with extremely strict compilation options.